PRINCE ISRAEL ZAAR

 Prince sees humanity and the world through the prism of Multiversality, rather than Universality.
 Multiversality simply challenges human intelligence or endeavor to journey beyond the universe.
 Zaarrianism, Trianglerism, and Multiversalism hold the view that human existence or exploration should not be limited to this universe.

 This art form is a visual expression of Multiversalism and Zaarrianism.
-Hidden within the art are decipherable or undecipherable numbers, codes, symbols, graphics, and words which can be used for engineering, programing, and architectural technologies of the future.
+Hidden within the art are decipherable or undecipherable numbers, codes, symbols, graphics, and words which can be used for engineering, programming, and architectural technologies of the future.

 Prince Zaar believes that to enhance our connective intelligence and complex problem solving, Trianglerism will serve mathematicians, programmers, engineers, technocrats, psychologist, physicians, innovators, leaders, and humanity in general.